Fade2D Documentation pages v2.16.8

 Returns

-the triangle that has the edge (p0,p1) or NULL if no such edge is present
+A pointer to the Triangle2 containing the oriented edge (p0, p1), or NULL if no such triangle is present.

 Note